Joshua C. Birk

 B.A., Brown University

-Joshua Birk specializes in political history and identity politics across religious boundaries in the medieval Mediterranean world.
+Joshua Birk specializes in political history and cultural history across religious boundaries in the medieval Mediterranean world.

-Birk offers a range of courses on various topics in the medieval world including three sequential surveys covering the medieval European world from 400 to 1650.
+Birk offers a range of courses on various topics in the medieval world, including three sequential surveys covering the medieval European world from 400 to 1650.
 He teaches several specialized colloquia on topics such as the notion of race in the Medieval Europe Ages, medieval concepts of magic and the supernatural, and the ideas of religious violence in the Islamo-Christian Tradition.
 He teaches a seminar on Violence and Memory in the High Middle Ages, and a First-Year Seminar titled Reacting to the Past.